 We bring you information about plants in order for you to identify individual species and decide what will suit your home and garden.

 Facts About Plants

 There is a section within the Education tab that is related to facts about plants.
 This section details everything from statistics through to historical uses for some very interesting species.
 There is also information that relates to the traditional and alternative medical uses for some plants.

 As well as plants, shrubs and trees, we will provide information about fertilisers and ways to reduce the impact of weeds.
 We are very driven to only use natural products that have limited harmful effects on the environment.
 However, we are aware that not everybody shares our philosophy on this and so we will recommend how to use the least amount of potentially harmful chemicals to keep weeds at bay; this is often by supplementing commonly available products with natural alternatives.
 For example, salt or a solution of vinegar mixed with an ecological washing up liquid may have a similar effect on weeds growing on a patio or driveway as more synthetic options, but with limited risks to the wildlife and people in the garden.

 Many books have noted that being in nature has a positive effect on human physiology and mental health.
 For example, we were recently reading a book written by a popular UK doctor that suggested just small periods sitting in a garden help to boost mental state and productivity.
 This, according to the text, also was shown to impact other aspects of health such as people suffering from high blood pressure and obesity.
 We hope that you will find everything you need to know about the benefits of plants here.
 If you have anything that you would like to contribute to this site or have any comments in general, do not hesitate to get in touch through the Contact page.

 Who we are and why we are here

-This site is continually developing, and I am sure that you will appreciate that listing all popular specialise will take time.
-We will get there soon and appreciate your patient whilst we develop.
+This site is continually developing, and I am sure that you will appreciate that listing all popular species will take time.
+We will get there soon and appreciate your patience whilst we develop.

 Thank you for visiting